 Remember back when you were a kid and you were outside like, ALL the time??
 Riding bikes and building snowmen and jumping in leaves and playing in the sprinkler?
 It makes me sad that so much of my kids’ childhood is spent zoning out in front of screens.
 I mean, sure, I could forbid screen time altogether…but then when would I shower??

 We’ve had to get creative to make sure our kids get outdoor time everyday, especially since we homeschool and are home ALL day.
-One of our favorite things to do together is to head to our local part and just run crazy!
+One of our favorite things to do together is to head to our local park and just run crazy!
 I’m sharing a couple of fun outside games that we like to play below.
 Hopefully they’ll help you make sure your kids stay active this summer which will in turn keep you sane 🙂

 The only problem with being outside for us here in Arizona, is the ridiculously brutal sun.
 I’ve never experienced sunshine like they have here anywhere in the world…it’s SO intense.
 I worry nonstop about my fair little redheads and their poor skin.
 Whenever we’re outside I make sure that I slather sunscreen on everyone like it’s going out of style; I also keep baby Alice protected in the shade or inside since a pediatrician’s approval is recommended before using sunscreen on a baby under 6 months.